kiliandangendorf/poslog/src/README.md

 # Usage

 ## Use Default Model
-There are three ways to use the default model:
+There are three ways to use the model:
 1. Predict the PoS tags of a **list of tokens** returning a list of tags.
     ```python
     from poslog import PosLogTokenizer, PosLogCRF